nus-mmsys/LibreDF/README.md

 1) Tiny Multimedia Framework (tmf)
 ===============================

-Tiny Multimedia Framework is a simple multimedia framework to implement multimedia application.
+Tiny Multimedia Framework is a simple multimedia framework to implement multimedia applications.
 A multimedia application consists of a pipeline and a series of filters connected to each other.
 An application developer need to know about filter types, and how to connect them to each other.

 Each filter has a number of input and output ports.
 Each port has a buffer type and can be connected to other ports with the same type of data.
 Filters with same type of ports can be connected to each other.
-A port push the data to its accessors.
+A port put the data on its buffer and all consumers are notified.

-In section 2 we explain how a multimedia application developers create an application using the APIs of the framework.
-In section 3 we explain how plug-in developers create a new filter using APIs of the framework.
+In section 5 we explain how a multimedia application developers create an application using the APIs of the framework.
+In section 6 we explain how plug-in developers create a new filter using APIs of the framework.

 2) Folder structure
 ===================